Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsubsection{Electric VRP (EVRP)}

-As electric vehicles (EVs) become commonly accepted in recent years, researchers gradually establish their interest in how to route the EV fleets and thus form a special Electric VRP (EVRP) problem~\cite{schneider2014electric}.
-They focus on the application potential of EV in both ride-hailing and express systems~\cite{shi2019operating, james2019online}.
+As electric vehicles (EVs) become commonly accepted in recent years, researchers tends to study how to route the EV fleets and thus form a special Electric VRP (EVRP) problem~\cite{schneider2014electric}.
+They focus on the application potential of EV in both ride-hailing and express systems~\cite{shi2019operating, james2019online, zhang2022multi, zhang2021intelligent}.
 Since current EVs have shorter battery lives than traditional vehicles, EVRP considers the charging phase as an additional and essential action of the EV agents.
 Furthermore, the environment often contains information on the locations of charging stations.

-For EV usage in ride-hailing services, Shi et al. model the EV fleet operating as a dynamic EVRP\cite{shi2019operating}.
+Felipe et al.~\cite{felipe2014heuristic} first propose a constructive and local search based heuristic to solve the EVRP.
+Goeke et al.~\cite{goeke2015routing} utilize adaptive large neighborhood search (ALNS) to solve VRP with a mixed fleet of both EVs and traditional vehicles.
+For DRL usage, Shi et al. model the EV fleet operating for ridesharing as a dynamic EVRP\cite{shi2019operating}.
 At each decision step, an EV agent could either pass to keep idling, to charge at the local station, or to serve the customer demands.
 The detailed order dispatching of customer assignment is executed by KM algorithm\cite{munkres1957algorithms}.
+The method is tested in a simulated environment with artificial data.

-For EV usage in delivery and express systems, James et al. consider both charging requirements of EVs and the possibility that not all customers are visited within the given time~\cite{james2019online}.
+Different from ridesharing services where the objective is to maximize the GMV, EV usage in delivery and express systems focus on how to minimize the logistic expenses.
+James et al. consider both charging requirements of EVs and the possibility that not all customers are visited within the given time~\cite{james2019online}.
 The optimization goal of such a framework is to both maximize the number of delivered logistic requests and minimize the total driving distance of all EVs.
 The two objectives are considered simultaneously using a weighted sum.
-Lin et al. consider the EVRP modeling along with individual time window limits of different customers, which will be discussed in the following ~\cite{lin2020deep}.
+Real-world data based simulation results show that the method could outperform conventional strategies in both static and dynamic scenarios.